I was a successful journalist when a doctor first handed me opioids

 After I took a reporter job in Orlando, I began to get sick more frequently, requiring several visits to the ER for abdominal pain and vomiting.
 In September of 2008 I was diagnosed with Crohn’s, an inflammatory bowel disease, and put on a powerful chemotherapy drug called Remicade to quell the symptoms.
 My primary care doctor, knowing I was in pain, prescribed me Percocet every month.
 I took them as needed, or whenever I needed a pick-me-up at work.
 I shared a few with a coworker from time to time.
 We’d take them, and 20 minutes later, start giggling at each other.
 I never totally ran out—never took them that often.
 I never needed an early refill.

 In March of 2010, I was hired as the news director of a radio station in Madison, Wisconsin.
-Before we moved, my doctor in Orlando wrote me a Percocet script for 90 pills to bridge the gap until my new insurance kicked in in Wisconsin — approximately 3 month’s worth.
+Before we moved, my doctor in Orlando wrote me a Percocet script for 90 pills to bridge the gap until my new insurance kicked in in Wisconsin—approximately three month’s worth.
 I went through them in four weeks.
 I spent about a week feeling like I had the flu and then recovered, never once realizing that I was experiencing opiate withdrawal for the first time.
-Soon after, I set up my primary and GI care with my new insurance, and went back to my one-to-two pills per day Percocet prescription, along with a continuation of my Remicade treatment.
+Soon after, I set up my primary and GI care with my new insurance, and went back to my one-to-two-pills-per-day Percocet prescription, along with a continuation of my Remicade treatment.

 Two months later, while my wife and daughter were visiting family in Cleveland, I developed concerning symptoms.
 My joints were swollen, I couldn’t bend my elbows, I was dizzy.
 I went to the ER, where for two days the doctors performed all sorts of tests as my symptoms worsened.
 Eventually, the rheumatologist diagnosed me with drug-induced Lupus from the Remicade.
 I was prescribed 60 Percocets upon leaving the hospital.